pachyderm/docs/content/latest/concepts/data-concepts/commit.md

 ## Definition

-In Pachyderm, commits are atomic operations that **snapshot and preserve the state of the files and directories in a repository** at a point in time.
+In MLDM, commits are atomic operations that **snapshot and preserve the state of the files and directories in a repository** at a point in time.
 Unlike Git commits, MLDM commits are centralized and transactional.
 You can start a commit by running the `pachctl start commit` command with reference